Types of backflow preventer

 Frequently Asked Questions

-Backflow preventers are required any time there is a potential for contaminated water or liquids to flow back into the clean water supply, such as in irrigation systems, chemical processing equipment, or high-hazard industrial facilities.
+Backflow preventers are required by plumbing codes anytime there is a risk of contaminants entering the potable water supply, such as irrigation systems, chemical processing equipment, or boilers.

 How do I test a backflow preventer?

-Backflow preventers should be tested annually by a certified tester to ensure they are working properly.
-This involves using specialized equipment to check the valves and pressure.
+Backflow preventers should be tested annually by a certified backflow tester to ensure they are functioning properly and protecting the water supply.

 Connect with certified professionals in your area